 (The ROMAN EMPIRE DISINTEGRATES – continued)

 The Visigoths were awed by Roman civilization.
-They adopted local methods of agriculture and the Arian branch of Christianity.
-They began to learn Latin, and they administered their territory as the Romans had, using local Roman bureaucrats.
-Those who had been there before the Visigoths (the Gallo-Romans) began adopting Germanic ways.
-They wanted to belong.
-Some of them began wearing Visigoth trousers instead of the Roman toga.
-Some wore the jewelry worn by Visigoths, and they imitated the rougher manners of the Visigoths.
+They adopted local methods of agriculture.
+Already Christian, they began to learn Latin, and they administered their territory as the Romans had, using local Roman bureaucrats.
+The cultural diffusion worked both ways: those who had been there before the Visigoths (the Gallo-Romans) began adopting Germanic ways, and some of them began wearing Visigoth trousers instead of the Roman toga.
+Some wore the jewelry worn by Visigoths, and they imitated the Visigoth rougher manners.

-The Visigoths shared Gaul with other Germans: the Franks, who occupied Gaul's extreme northeast, and the Alemanni, who moved through central Gaul to the extreme south, along the Mediterranean coast near Spain.
-Much of the rest of Gaul, especially in the northwest, remained Roman.
-And the Visigoths expanded through southern Gaul and into Spain, where they found Vandals – Germans who had advanced into Spain in 409.
+Some of Gaul, especially in the northwest, remained Roman.
+The Visigoths shared Gaul with other Germans: the Franks, who occupied Gaul's extreme northeast, and the Alemanni, who moved through central Gaul to the extreme south, along the Mediterranean coast near Hispania.
+And the Visigoths expanded into Hispania, where they found Vandals – Germans who had arrived there in 409.

-With the Vandals were some local people who had joined their ranks.
-Pushed on by the Visigoths, in the year 429 the Vandal group, numbering about 80,000, moved across the Strait of Gibraltar to North Africa, known for its rich farmlands of wheat.
+With the Vandals in Hispania were local people who had joined their ranks.
+Pushed on by the Visigoths, in the year 429 Vandals numbering around 80,000 moved across the Strait of Gibraltar to North Africa, known for its rich farmlands of wheat.

 The Vandals were Arian Christians like the Visigoths, and they saw God as on their side.
 The Christians of North Africa thought otherwise, but their opposition to the Vandal invasion was weak.
 Military units in North Africa were few, scattered and unpopular.
 The Vandals easily overran the coast of Mauritania and began moving eastward along the coast of Numidia.
 The Vandals banished the Trinity worshiping clergy and converted churches to Arian worship.
 Where the Vandals found resistance and suffered dead, they responded by looting, sacking and destroying the offending cities or razing country villas to the ground.

-Emperor Honorius, meanwhile, had died of dropsy, and rule from Italy passed to the six-year-old son of his sister Placidia, who took the title Valentinian III.
+Emperor Honorius, meanwhile, had died of dropsy, and rule from Italy passed to his sister Placidia's six-year old son, who took the title Valentinian III.
 Placidia put her armies under the command one of the few remaining Roman military leaders: Aetius.
 Aetius lacked money for recruiting a greater army, but against the invaders he used diplomacy.
 He hoped to keep the invaders divided.
 According to Gibbon's Decline and Fall of the Roman Empire, Aetius soothed the passions, consulted the prejudices and balanced the interests of those "barbarians" who occupied the Western provinces.

 Aetius defended northern Gaul against the Salian Franks.
 In 437 he defeated an attempt by more Burgundian Germans to push into Gaul around the Rhine River, and in 443 Aetius settled the Burgundians into a federated state southwest of Basel, in what today is Switzerland.

 A peace treaty between the Huns and the emperor of the east, Theodosius II, included a payment of subsidies to the Huns of seven hundred pounds of gold each year.
 In 441, Theodosius stopped these payments.
 The Huns retaliated by launching an assault across the Danube River into Illyricum, razing a number of cities, including Belgrade and Sophia.
-Attila devastated the entire region between the Black Sea and the Mediterranean, conquering numerous Germans called Ostrogoths (formerly occupying the Crimea) and forcing them to join his army.
+The Huns, led by Attila, devastated the entire region between the Black Sea and the Mediterranean, conquering numerous Germans called Ostrogoths (from the Crimea) and forced them to join his army.
 The Huns attacked Constantinople, but they were unable to break through its great walls.
-They continued their attacks in neighboring areas until Theodosius II agreed to renew his payments to them, including back payments: 2,100 pounds of gold annually.
+They continued their attacks, into neighboring areas, until Theodosius II agreed to renew his payments to them, including back payments: 2,100 pounds of gold annually.